grosser/back_at_ya/README.md

  -          agent_satisfaction_average (decimal)
  - Once user fields are created, the app is now live, HOWEVER, you must have tickets in your instance in order to be able to rate them

-### After Installation
+### After Installation (Note - you must have tickets in your Zendesk in order to rate them)

-Rating a Customer for the first time
+Rating a customer for the first time

- - From within a ticket, select a rating (from 1 to 5 stars).
+ - From within a ticket, select a rating (from 1 to 5 stars) based on your interaction with the customer
  - Press the eye of the tiger button to keep motivated for extra awesome customer service.

-After a Customer has been rated
+After a Customer has been rated you will see an agent average

  - Click a star to choose your rating:
  - 5 = Very Satisfied